zapek/Chatserver/README.md

 This server is running at https://retroshare.ch

-## Depencencies
+## Dependencies

 ### Backend

 - Java 11 (also tested with 15)
-- Gradle 6.7

-Installed by Gradle:
-- Spring Boot 2.4

-A MySQL server instance (tested with 5.7 and 8.0).
+- a MySQL server instance (tested with 5.7 and 8.0)

 ### Frontend